PiBrewing/cbpi4-GroupedPowerActor/README.md

 Alternativeley you can install (or clone) it from the GIT Repo.
 In case of updates, you will find them here first:
 - sudo pip3 install https://github.com/avollkopf/cbpi4-GroupedPowerActor/archive/main.zip

-Afterwards you will need to activate the plugin:
-- cbpi add cbpi4-GroupedPowerActor

 - cbpi >= 4.0.0.45 from my fork is required.

 ## Parameters: